postcss/postcss/README.md

   with `prev: false`.

 * `sourcesContent` boolean: indicates that PostCSS should set the origin content (for example, Sass source) of the source map.
-By default, it’s `true`.
+By default, it is `true`.
   But if all previous maps do not contain sources content, PostCSS will also leave it out even if you do not set this option.

 * `annotation` boolean or string: indicates that PostCSS should add annotation comments to the CSS.
 By default, PostCSS will always add a comment with a path to the source map.
-But if the input CSS does not have any annotation comment, PostCSS will omit it, too, even if you do not set this option.
+PostCSS will not add annotations to CSS files that do not contain any comments.

   By default, PostCSS presumes that you want to save the source map as `opts.to + '.map'` and will use this path in the annotation comment.
-  But you can set another path by providing a string value for `annotation`.
+  A different path can be set by providing a string value for `annotation`.

   If you have set `inline: true`, annotation cannot be disabled.